29 Repeated Kan3 習坎

 The 6th line

-Text: (The subject is in a state of) being fastened by cords and ropes, (and) put in thorn bushes; (release is) not (possibly) to be obtained within three years, (which is of) an ominous omen.
+The subject is in a state of being fastened by cords and ropes, and placed in thorn bushes.
+Within three years release is not possible to attain, which is an ominous omen.

 Text explanation:

-The trigram Kan is water, which can be used as a tool to check the level; therefore the upper trigram Kan here refers to the law, while the inner upper trigram Gen looks like a door and here stands for a house.
-The trigram Kan is also a rigid tree with lots of thorns, which can be taken for the thorn bushes.
-All these construct a prison, as usually the wall of the prison is planted with thorn bushes to prevent escape.
+Trigram Kan represents the law as water can be used as a tool to check levels.
+The inner upper trigram Gen looks like a door and here stands for a house.
+Trigram Kan also denotes a rigid tree covered in thorns which is taken for thorn bushes.
+Combined, these images suggest a prison.

-Phenomenon advice: Line 6 loses the norm (or gets lost on the course); (so it will remain) ominous for three years.
+Commentary on the image: Line 6 loses the norm (or, gets lost on the course), thus the situation will remain ominous for three years.

-The feminine line 6 rides on the masculine line 5, signifying inferiority oppresses and bullies superiority, so the norm represented by line 5, the host line of Repeated Kan, is humiliated.
+Feminine line 6 rides on masculine line 5, signifying that it intimidates line 5.
+Therefore the norm represented by line 5, the host line of the hexagram that diminishes multiple peril, is humiliated.

-Line 6 gets lost on its life journey; therefore it is put into jail.
-This will last till it passes over three steps (i.e. three years) and reaches position 2 of the next hexagram Li, wherein the sun at midday is seen after it pays respect to the missteps and is released from the jail.
+Since it doesn’t act according to what was taught, it becomes lost in peril and put in a dark jail.
+This will last until it completes three steps (i.e. three years) and reaches position 2 of the next hexagram, Li (30).
+There the sun at midday is seen after it pays for its missteps.